falulon/library-of-things/front-end/README.md

 ## About the project

-Th challange was to build a library of things.
+The challange was to build a library of things.
 The system built is similar to an e-commerce app, but with some extra features related to borrowing, returning, reservation of items and monitoring items' and borrowers usage.

 ## Built with